akivaschoen/xyzzwhy/README.md

 ## Installation

-Clone. 'lein run' or bring it up in the repl and repeatedly issue (create-tweet).
+Bring it up in the repl and repeatedly issue (create-tweet).
+Requires a database populated from xyzzwhy-bot.db (and possibly an authorized Twitter account if you want to actually post).

 ## Current Status

 Very basic and completely random for now.
 Future plans (roughly in order):

-- Enable smart quote substitutions.
+- Refactor the data functions to allow xyzzwhy-bot to get its data from xyzzwhy-bot.db rather than assuming a populated database.
 - Swap out braces for Clojure data structures that can be interpreted directly.
 - Increase flexibility of segments by adding keyword arguments.
 - Add more depth and branches.
 Things should be able to have potential follow-up segments.